martre3/ngx-dates-picker/README.md

 To change the locale import it from `date-fns`.
 For example `import * as frLocale from 'date-fns/locale/fr'` and pass it to options `options={locale: frLocale}`.

 ## To Do
-1. Add month selection.
-Instead of navigating with arrows, the user should be able to change a month with two clicks.
-2. Fix packages vulnerabilities.
+1. Fix packages vulnerabilities.
-3. Write tests (not a single test has been written yet).
+2. Write tests (not a single test has been written yet).
-4. Add ability to add custom class to each calendar component.
+3. Add ability to add custom class to each calendar component.

 ## Run Included Demo